marcozennaro/tropo_paper/paper.md

 value of -157, so a tropospheric duct is clearly the propagation mechanism since the earth curvature is blocking the line of sight.

-![Map of the node in Albufeira (PT), the gateawy in Grand Canary (ES) and the launching site of the closest radiosonde in Casablanca, Morocco. \label{fig:Sigfox-map}](map-sigfox-v6.png)

 ![Refractivity gradient DeltaN/Deltah.
 The -157 N units per km threshold is crossed very close to the surface in this link between